cbitter78/What-I-am-Learning/books/accelerate.md

 > A successful measure of performance should have two key characteristics.
 First, it should focus on a global outcome to ensure teams aren’t pitted against each other.
 The classic example is rewarding developers for throughput and operations for stability: this is a key contributor to the “wall of confusion” in which development throws poor quality code over the wall to operations, and operations puts in place painful change management processes as a way to inhibit change.
 Second, our measure should focus on outcomes not output: it shouldn’t reward people for putting in large amounts of busywork that doesn’t actually help achieve organizational goals.

+> There are two parts to lead time: the time it takes to design and validate a product or feature, and the time to deliver the feature to customers.

 Forsgren PhD, Nicole; Humble, Jez; Kim, Gene.
 Accelerate .
 IT Revolution Press.
 Kindle Edition.